DalerAsrorov/componofy/README.md

 ## Contributions
 PRs are always welcome!
 If there is a bug or a new feature that you can add to this app, I would appreciate it a lot!
 Read the [contribution guide](CONTRIBUTING.md) to have you up and running.
-If you find the guide confusing, create an issue or
+If you find the guide confusing, create an issue or [join chat](https://gitter.im/daler-asrorov/componofy).

 ## Run project locally